dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 So consider cleaning up your digital clutter, because it pays in the long run.

-If you're convinced, then comes the next hurdle.
+If you're convinced, now comes the next hurdle.

 {{% blockquote %}}
 Spending hours sorting through your photos and cleaning them is a pain.